helios-h2020/h.extension-MediaStreaming-VideoPlayer/README.md

 Repository for the VideoPlayer of Media Streaming Module (T3.3).

 ### Video Player:
 This functionality provides a polyvalent video player built with ExoPlayer.
+This player consumes plane or immersive videos (360).

 By default, the player uses the url provided in the values/strings.xml file located in the code of your application.

 * HLS_URI: `https://bitdash-a.akamaihd.net/content/MI201109210084_1/m3u8s/f08e80da-bf1d-4e3d-8899-f0f6155f6efa.m3u8`